Sold goods for Cash Journal Entry

 How about a practical example?

-We make purchases of provisions from Super Markets.
+We make purchases of provisions from supermarkets.

 I remember that the supermarkets allow free delivery of rice.
 It was a big deal before the COVID times.
 Particularly when the big basket, Grofers, is slowly starting its operations.